 Problem: An owner’s interest in the business could be transferred during bankruptcy to one of the owner’s creditors or it could be sold to pay the owner’s creditors.

-Solution: Have a provision in the ownership agreement that allows the company and/or the remaining owner to purchase the bankrupt owner’s interest.
+Solution: Have a provision in the partnership or ownership agreement that allows the company and/or the remaining owner to purchase the bankrupt owner’s interest.

 Most of the solutions discussed above are more complex than they seem.
 To achieve the proper balance, the language in the ownership agreement must be specific and at the same time allow for variances in the situation that may arise over time.
 There also needs to be provisions for the amount of the purchase price, the timing of the closing, and deadlines for getting the deal finalized.
 All of these types of provisions are called “buy/sell provisions” and business owners should seriously consider getting an ownership agreement in place to address these situations.